mckaywrigley/chatbot-ui/CONTRIBUTING.md

 ```

 Before submitting your pull request, please make sure your changes pass our automated tests and adhere to our code style guidelines.

+## Internationalization

+This project supports multiple locales and translations can be found in [public/locales](public/locales).
+Whenever you add some English text to the UI, make sure to :

+1. wrap the English string with the `t(...)` function
+1. add the English string to the locale files.
+You can repeat the English text as a default translation for all languages as a first step.
+1. then run the `npm run update-translations` command.
+This will suggest translations for your new texts.
+1. review the changes
+1. `git add` and `git commit` whatever feels safe

 ## Pull Request Process